Translate

 Next-Generation 3-Phase Decanter Centrifuge Simulator

 Experience the pinnacle of fluid dynamics and mechanical engineering.
-This interactive simulation provides real-time visualization and data analytics of continuous three-phase centrifugal separation, optimizing solid-liquid-liquid extraction processes for industrial applications.
+This interactive simulation provides real-time visualization and data analytics of continuous three-phase centrifugal separation.

 System Analysis & Verdict

 System is currently offline.
-Initialize the start sequence to begin data collection and separation analysis.
+Initialize the start sequence to begin data collection.

 The Engineering Mechanics of 3-Phase Decanter Centrifuges